-“Considering the project’s origin in the obsession with bands such as ISIS, Russian Circles and Caspian, one could argue that Carved Into The Sun, with its classic sound and packaging, is an embodiment the essence of American post-rock/metal to the fullest. “
+“Considering the project’s origin in the obsession with bands such as ISIS, Russian Circles and Caspian, one could argue that Carved Into The Sun, with its classic sound and packaging, is an embodiment of the essence of American post-rock/metal to the fullest. “

 Another interesting production feature of this record are the drum parts, which were all written programmed by Reifinger himself using Logic Pro.
 Programmed drums are often an unwelcome necessity for solo artists who have a hard time finding fellow musicians to record an album with.
 The drumming on Carved Into The Sun however is phenomenal and it shows that Reifinger put a lot of time in composing them.
 The parts are a joy to listen to and the fact that they were composed by someone with no experience behind a drum kit gives them a certain freshness.

 Thematically speaking, Carved Into The Sun does not seem to have a specific theme.
 The album cover, created by Albany, NY-based graphic designer Leanna White, features a moody (but typical) picture of Reynisfjara Beach in southern Iceland, and the song titles do not seem to have any sort of narrative.
 Inquiry with Reifinger himself however reveals that each of the four song titles are quotes from the 1985 epic novel Blood Meridian, written by the American author Cormac McCarthy.
-Some consider Blood Meridian to be the “Great American Novel”—a work of fiction that is said to embody the essence of America, and considering the project’s origin in the obsession with bands such as ISIS, Russian Circles and Caspian, one could argue that Carved Into The Sun, with its classic sound and packaging, is an embodiment the essence of American post-rock/metal to the fullest.
+Some consider Blood Meridian to be the “Great American Novel”—a work of fiction that is said to capture the essence of America, and considering the project’s origin in the obsession with bands such as ISIS, Russian Circles and Caspian, one could argue that Carved Into The Sun, with its classic sound and packaging, is an embodiment of the essence of American post-rock/metal to the fullest.

 One of the great themes of Great American Novels is the idea of “rugged individualism”—a radical form of self-reliance that lives in the American spirit of freedom and independence from outside help or government institutions.
 In hindsight, the self-reliance that Reifinger shows in writing and recording his music by himself finds its analog in this theme of rugged individualism.
 While many one-man bedroom projects do indeed show this radical independence, oftentimes they fall prey to repeating themselves too much, due to a lack of creative feedback often begotten from other band members.
 With Carved Into the Sun, Eric Reifingerhas evaded the pitfall of these bedroom post-rock acts, creating a work of art that shines in atmosphere and musicianship.
 The fact that all of this sprang from the mind of but one man makes it all the more impressive.